deploy

 CloudFormation stack name

-, unless it is already specified at the --stack-name
+, unless it is already specified at the

 option.
-This name is very important because it'll track the deployment when a
+This name is very important because it'll track the deployment when a update or a delete is performed.

 This method is a BREAKING CHANGE for carlin, I hope we never have to change this algorithm, ever.
 Stack name is how we track the stacks on AWS.
 Suppose we change this algorithm.
 If we perform an update or destroy operation, carlin will create another stack or do nothing because the old stack won't be found due to stack name changing.